St. Louis County Courthouse (1883)

 611 East Second Street | Architect: George Wirth | b.
 1883 | Lost: ca. 1915

-The first St. Louis County Courthouse was wherever the Honorable John Carey was living after he became judge of probate in 1859, which at first was his home in Oneota Township.
+The first St. Louis County Courthouse was wherever the Honorable John Carey was living after he became judge of probate in 1859, which at first was his home in the town of Oneota.
 In 1865 it moved with Carey to Robert Jefferson’s former home at 430 Lake Avenue South.
 Similarly, Duluth’s city government and police were operated from rented rooms above a Superior Street saloon—and would until 1889.

 That “remarkable shack,” like so many other important buildings in Duluth built in the early 1880s, was designed by St Paul architect George Wirth (and arguably the most unremarkable building he designed for the Zenith City).
 Carpenter Oliver Traphagen oversaw the building’s construction.
 Work on the two-story began on August 26, 1883, and was complete by January 1884.

 Some citizens had hoped for a building that would make a statement, and an editorial in the Duluth Weekly Tribune called for the courthouse to be faced with locally quarried brownstone, which the paper felt was not being used nearly enough in Duluth.
 The paper argued that it would give Duluthians “a courthouse…that the Zenith City can point to with pride for years to come.”
 What they got instead was a wood-frame building with an unremarkable brick façade.

 The county wasn’t planning on using it for long.
 On July 7, 1883, the Duluth Daily News called it a “temporary courthouse, nothing especially imposing or handsome.”
 But the newspaper didn’t think it was going to be as temporary as the county did, adding that “the worst thing about it is that it will probably be the only courthouse the county will have for many years.”
 It was right.